 Most of us spend too much time on what is urgent and not enough time on what is important.Stephen Covey

-To prioritise your job, concentrate on what is vital, the things that will move you closer to your future goal.
+To prioritise your job, concentrate on what is vital and what will move you closer to your future goal.
 Don’t be sidetracked by urgent but insignificant chores.
 Use Stephen Covey’s Time Management Matrix to fix priorities and the Weekly Review for managing your time and decreasing stress.

 The key is not to prioritise what’s on your schedule but to schedule your priorities.Stephen Covey

-When negotiating with others, attempt to establish an amicable split among all parties rather than acquire the most significant slice of the cake.
-You’ll still get your fair share, plus you’ll develop solid and good connections in the process.
+When negotiating with others, you can establish an amicable split among all parties rather than get the most significant slice of the cake.
+You’ll still get your fair share and develop solid and good connections in the process.

 Trust is the glue of life.
 It’s the most essential ingredient in effective communication.
 It’s the foundational principle that holds all relationships.Stephen Covey